boffbowsh/ss_tvos/README.md

 - A USB Type-C cable to connect your computer to the Apple TV

 To install, follow [this guide](http://www.redmondpie.com/how-to-sideload-apps-on-apple-tv-4-tutorial/) using this repository as the source.
+When you load the project in Xcode for the first time, select the root "SmoothStreams" project and change the "Bundle Identifier" to something unique to you.

 There is very little chance that this app will ever appear in the Apple TV App Store due to the nature of the SmoothStreams network, so you will have to sideload the app using this method.